-- The tenant may perform the repairs or have them done.
-Then, upon providing all receipts to the landlord, the tenant may deduct up to \$500 from the next month's rent to cover the cost of the repairs. - 2.
-The tenant may give the landlord two written estimates from qualified workers, at least five business days before the repair work is scheduled to begin.
+- tenant should call the Department of Health or other appropriate State or County Agency and ask for an inspection of the condition. - B. If the inspection shows that a health or safety violation exists, the landlord must be notified in writing by a state or county agency.
+The landlord must commence repairs within seven calendar days of this notification.
+There is a good faith requirement that the repairs be completed as soon as possible. - C. If the landlord is unable to commence the repairs within seven calendar days for reasons beyond the landlord's control, the landlord must inform the tenant of the reason for the delay and set a reasonable tentative date on which repairs will commence. - D. If the landlord does not commence the repairs as described above, the tenant may do either of the following: - The tenant may perform the repairs or have them done.
+Then, upon providing all receipts to the landlord, the tenant may deduct up to \$1,000 or one month's rent, whichever is greater, from the next month's rent to cover the cost of the repairs. - 2.
+The tenant may give the landlord two written estimates from qualified workers, at least seven calendar days before the repair work is scheduled to begin.
 The landlord may require in writing a reasonable substitute worker or substitute material.
 Otherwise, the tenant may then proceed to have the necessary work done by the worker who provides the lower estimate.
-Then, upon providing all receipts to the landlord, the tenant may deduct \$500, or one month's rent, whichever is greater, to cover the cost of the repairs.
+Then, upon providing all receipts to the landlord, the tenant may deduct \$1,000, or one month's rent, whichever is greater, to cover the cost of the repairs.